pooltogether/v4-utils-js/README.md

 # Quickstart

-The `v4-utils-js` module includes modular calculation and computation function required to validate the PoolTogether V4 protocol state.
+The `v4-utils-js` module includes core calculation/computation functions to validate the PoolTogether V4 protocol state.

-In addition to the core utils, `winningPicks` function is exported as a "*kitchensink*" helper to calculate/compute/encode a valid transaction with the maximum number of winning picks.
+In addition to core utils, `winningPicks` function is exported as a "*kitchensink*" helper to calculate/compute/encode a valid transaction with the maximum number of winning picks.

+If you just need to calulcate winning picks and claim prizes the `winningPicks` function is for you 👋 .
 ```ts
 import { Wallet } from '@ethersproject/wallet';
 import { providers } from '@ethersproject/provider';